zachmayer/caretEnsemble/README.md

 [![Coverage Status](https://coveralls.io/repos/zachmayer/caretEnsemble/badge.svg)](https://coveralls.io/r/zachmayer/caretEnsemble)
 [![Downloads](http://cranlogs.r-pkg.org/badges/caretEnsemble)](http://cran.rstudio.com/package=caretEnsemlbe)

-Package: caretEnsemble
+# caretEnsemble
-Type: Package
-Title: Framework for fitting multiple [caret models](https://github.com/topepo/caret) using the same re-sampling strategy as well as creating ensembles of such models.
+Framework for fitting multiple [caret models](https://github.com/topepo/caret) using the same re-sampling strategy as well as creating ensembles of such models.
 Use `caretList` to fit multiple models, and then use `caretEnsemble` to combine them greedily, or `caretStack` to combine them using a caret model.

 caretEnsemble was inspired by [medley](https://github.com/mewo2/medley), which in turn was inspired by Caruana et. al.'s (2004) paper [Ensemble Selection from Libraries of Models.](http://www.cs.cornell.edu/~caruana/ctp/ct.papers/caruana.icml04.icdm06long.pdf)